Architecture of Helsinki | Finnair Finland

 Completed in 1919 – shortly after Finland gained independence – the station is representative of the National Romantic style of architecture.
 Its granite façade is carved with motifs and symbolic elements from Finnish folklore.
 The main entrance is guarded by two iconic statues.

 The station was designed by renowned Finnish architect Eliel Saarinen.
-His son Eero would continue the family’s architectural tradition, designing the TWA Flight Center at New York’s JFK Airport and Terminal 1 at O’Hare Airport in Chicago.
+His son Eero Saarinen would continue the family’s architectural tradition, designing the TWA Flight Center at New York’s JFK Airport and Terminal 1 at O’Hare Airport in Chicago.

 Helsinki Cathedral: the jewel in the crown of architect Carl Ludvig Engel